Russia tells TikTok not to recommend military content to minors - NewsBreak

 The regulator Roskomnadzor said it had identified content on the video-sharing app related to Russia’s “special military operation” in Ukraine and that a lot of it was anti-Russian in character.

-Russia, which has fined tech firms and hobbled their services in the country during a long stand-off with Big Tech platforms, has ramped up pressure on sites during the conflict. read more

-A TikTok spokeswoman on Monday also confirmed that it had restricted access to Russian state media outlets RT and Sputnik across the European Union, after the organizations were hit with sanctions by the EU.
-Facebook-owner Meta Platforms Inc (FB.O) also blocked access to the two outlets.

-TikTok is popular with younger users and also has a version aimed at children under 13.
-It was not clear exactly what the Russian regulator meant in saying TikTok was recommending content specifically to minors.
-The company has recently said it is testing age-rated content restrictions. read more
+TikTok is popular with younger users and also has a version aimed towards children under 13.
+It was not clear exactly what was meant in saying TikTok was recommending content specifically to minors.
+The company has recently said it is testing age-rated content restrictions.

-TikTok, which is owned by Chinese tech giant ByteDance, did not immediately respond to a request for comment on Roskomnadzor's demands.

 Comments / 0